ozbillwang/clouds-comparison/README.md

 * Only compare AWS with AZure.
 * Markdown for easy updates later
 * Category types based on AWS services.
+* Service with * in front is a question service, need be reviewed.

 | Category | Services | AWS | Azure |
 | ---------- |:-------------:| :---------------------------------------:|:---------------------------------------:|